guitarvydas/eh/README.md

 ```

+# Wart
 Branch master has a wart - a hard-coded path (see README.md).
 This will be fixed in branch dev.

+# Next Steps

+Cleave ė into multiple parts
+- diagram to JSON component descriptors
+- JSON component descriptors to Python
+- JSON component descriptors to Common Lisp

+Create [spin-off](https://github.com/guitarvydas/py0d) which enables manual creation of ė and HSM and 0D code in Python.

 # ė - Goal and Overview